thirtythreeforty/dpfwebui/doc/internals.md

 subset it is highly similar in syntax to [TypeScript](https://www.typescriptlang.org) and specifically designed for targeting [WebAssembly](https://webassembly.org), roughly described as the "assembler of the web".
-Plugins leveraging this feature embed the [Wasmer](https://github.com/wasmerio/wasmer) JIT engine for running precompiled AssemblyScript code at a close-to-native performance.
+Plugins leveraging this feature embed the [Wasmer](https://github.com/wasmerio/wasmer) JIT runtime for running precompiled AssemblyScript code at a close-to-native performance.

 It is worth noting that the Wasm VM and the web view are completely separated